Folly Theater: History

 The Shubert brothers bought the Century in 1923 and renamed it "Shubert's Missouri" after extensive renovations by Shubert architect Herbert J. Krapp.
 The Shuberts booked dramatic productions including Shakespeare and O'Neill plays.
 The Marx Brothers performed I'll Say She Is for three weeks in 1923-24, the long run convincing the Shuberts to continue operating the theater.
 After 1928, business began falling off and the theater was used for touring shows on an intermittent basis until it closed in 1932.
 After a tax sale it eventually reopened in 1941 as "The Folly", featuring striptease.
-Performers included Gypsy Rose Lee and Tempest Storm, and before the Folly closed in January 1974, Chesty Gabor.
+Performers included Gypsy Rose Lee and Tempest Storm, and Chesty Gabor before the Folly closed in January 1974.
 The theater began showing "adult" movies in 1969, apparently prompting an unknown person to plant a dynamite stick in a drainpipe on December 29, 1969.

 In 1974 the theater's then owners, Annbar Associates and Elk Realty of New York announced that if a new buyer could not be identified by the end of the year, the theater would be demolished to make way for a parking lot.
 A group of local historic preservation activists, including Joan Dillon and William N. Deramus III, formed a nonprofit, the Performing Arts Foundation, to raise the money to purchase and restore the theater.
 The theater was offered for sale for $950,000.
 Performing Arts Foundation raised $350,000 in contributions and through negotiation convinced Annbar Associates to offer the remaining $600,000 of the purchase price as a donation.
 Following the Folly's listing on the National Register of Historic Places in 1974, a "Strip the Folly" fundraiser was held featuring Sally Rand, who had performed at the Folly.
 After seven years a full renovation was completed in 1981, including the construction of an annex on the site of the former Edward Hotel.

 In the Folly's centennial year of 2000, a new lobby, restrooms, and second-floor Shareholders' Room were added.
 In 2005, the twenty-fifth anniversary of the Folly's reopening, the auditorium's original color scheme was restored.
 Plans are now under way, and approval has been granted by the Kansas City Landmarks Commission, to install a marquee sign that closely mimics the original Folly signage.

 The Performing Arts Foundation of Kansas City, d.b.a.
 The Folly Theater, is a 501 (c)(3) non-profit corporation whose mission is "to preserve Kansas City's oldest historic theater as a premier performance venue by presenting, producing, and hosting a wide range of quality events for the community".
 The Folly produces a Jazz Series, a Kids Series, and "Cyprus Avenue Live!" performances by artists ranging from blues to rock and country.
-It hosts the Harriman-Jewell Series of classical performers, the Friends of Chamber Music series, and the Heartland Men's Chorus.
+It hosts the Harriman-Jewell Series of classical performers, the Friends of Chamber Music series, the Heartland Men's Chorus, and KC Burlesque's Kansas City Burlesque Festival, the first burlesque performance revival of The Folly Theater.